 Among 32 posters of spinal cord injury, there were 4 from clinical studies.
 The Spinal Cord Society poster was alone in exhibiting the chronic injury model.
 Furthermore, ours was the only poster related to cell transplantation therapies.

-Dr. Zhang presented our poster relating to our recent combination treatment results with motor function caused by the TANES, as evidenced in the video at the bottom of this page.
+Dr. Zhang presented our poster relating to our recent combination treatment results with motor function caused by TANES (tail and nerve electrical stimulation), as evidenced in the video on this page.

 Copyright © SCS - All Rights Reserved